dhyeyinf/ai-astrologer/README.md

 - Built for reliability and visual appeal to stand out in intern selection.

 ## Demo Video
-A 2–5 minute video showcasing the app is included (link or in zip).
-It demonstrates:

 - Entering birth details (e.g., Rajkot, India).
 - Generating cosmic profile and charts.
 - Asking a question (e.g., "What’s my career like?") and viewing the response.